* Barak says US ties never been better but skeptical on sanctions

 * Obama strengthens sanctions, funds “Iron Dome” rocket shield

 By Phil Stewart and Dan Williams

-Speculation is rampant over whether Israel will make a military strike against Iran to halt a nuclear program that the West suspects is aimed at building an atomic bomb but which Tehran says is entirely peaceful.
+Speculation is rampant over whether Israel will make a military strike against Iran to halt a nuclear programme that the West suspects is aimed at building an atomic bomb but which Tehran says is entirely peaceful.

-“Right now the Iranian regime believes that the international community does not have the will to stop its nuclear program.
+“Right now the Iranian regime believes that the international community does not have the will to stop its nuclear programme.
 This must change, and it must change quickly because time to resolve this issue peacefully is running out.”

 Any conflict could easily draw in the United States, where debate over Israel and Iran figures in campaigning for the presidential election in November.
 Republican candidate Mitt Romney visited Israel this week.

 The Jewish state - which declines to confirm its own suspected nuclear arsenal - says little time remains before Iran achieves a “zone of immunity” in which Israeli bombs would be unable to penetrate deeply buried uranium enrichment facilities.